adotg/helson/README.md

 - Decimals will be in the form of 0.1234.
 The prefix zero is mandatory.
 - The name of the types always start with a capital letter
+- The value of a complex enum should go in one line other wise the tokenizer messes up